JayVoigt/JavaMonopoly/documentation/projectProposal.md

 </div>
 <br>

-*The visual representation of data is of medium priority for this project.*
+*The visual representation of data is of medium priority for this project.* The game can still be played without it, provided that a more primitive representation was given.

 ---